antaresproject/docs/docs/services/form_builder.md

 });
 ```

-The first argument of the 'fieldset' method is the conventional name of the fieldset.
+The first argument of the `fieldset` method is the conventional name of the fieldset.
 There is also a possibility to replace the tag `<legend></legend>` with the value of this argument.
 Implementation lacking the first attribute as a name is also correct:

 ```php
 $form->fieldset(function (Fieldset $fieldset) {